rayouaz/crypto-safe-self-custody/safe-custody.md

 # Introduction

 In the context of technological advancements, self-custody of digital assets on blockchains represents a significant challenge.
-In an ecosystem where crypto-currencies represent a fractional reserve in financial institutions, there is no lender of last resort if these institutions go bankrupt.
+In an ecosystem where crypto-currencies represent a fractional reserve in financial institutions, there may be no lender of last resort such as central banks if these institutions go bankrupt.
 Self-custody is therefore essential in such industries to enable people to secure their funds outside any regulation, arrangement or political framework.

  The following proposes a solution aimed at simplifying this self-custody while maintaining this inherent security advantage of blockchains.
 We introduce an innovative mechanism for managing custody through a smart contract.
 This system allows users to have a complete control over their assets while minimizing the risks associated with the loss or theft of their private key.
 This approach promises a good balance between ease of use and robust security.